-In response to concerns expressed by community members regarding the impacts of train horn noise, city staff is working with agency partners to pursue the implementation of “quiet zones” for railroad crossings impacting Boulder.
+In response to concerns expressed by community members regarding the impacts of train horn noise, city staff is planning several “quiet zones” for railroad crossings impacting Boulder.

-Quiet zones are at-grade railroad crossings that include physical infrastructure and warning systems so that train engineers are not required to sound the train horn at the crossing.
-The city has been awarded approximately $1 million in grant funding from the Denver Regional Council of Governments to advance quiet zones for the Boulder community.
+Quiet zones are railroad crossings that include physical infrastructure and warning systems so that train engineers are not required to sound the train horn at the crossing.
+The city has been awarded a $1.2 million in grant funding from the Denver Regional Council of Governments to advance quiet zones for the Boulder community.
 This grant is expected to fund the Pearl Parkway and 47th Street crossings.
 Other funding sources are being pursued for the other quiet zones projects.

 Upcoming Projects and Next Steps

 View the latest quiet zones brochure to see the list of projects and background.

 2017: $1.2 million in grant funding was received from the Denver Regional Council of Governments for Quiet Zones design and construction